 Intellectual Merit:

 MARS O&M is a facility built to support scientists and ocean engineers developing and testing new sensors, systems and operational methods to further ocean science capabilities.
 Therefore, the intellectual merit of MARS is the sum of the progress made by the MARS system users.
-Listed below are the MARS are the MARS users for performance period 03/01/2015 – 09/30/2020.
+Listed below are the MARS users for performance period 03/01/2015 – 09/30/2020.

 MBARI Operations (Dawe/French) PhoBOS has been deployed on MARS three times, most recently in 2015.
 It provided real-time video to multiple sources including the Monterey Bay Aquarium and generated a data set of physical ocean characteristics at the MARS node available on request.
 The PhoBOS system continued to serve as a tool to assist with operations at the MARS node.
 It has since been recovered and morphed into Serenity.